Rosie Barnes

 Rosemary Susan Barnes, OBE (née Allen; born 16 May 1946) is an English charity organiser and former politician.
 She became nationally known when she won a by-election in 1987 for the Social Democratic Party.

 Early life

-Rosemary Allen was born in Nottingham to Alan Allen and Kathleen Allen and was educated at Bilborough Grammar School there, and at the University of Birmingham, where she graduated in Social Sciences and History in 1967.
-The same year she married Graham Barnes, an old school friend, who later became an accountant and investment company director.
+Rosemary Allen was born in Nottingham to Alan Allen and Kathleen Allen and was educated at Bilborough Grammar School (Bilborough College since 1975), gaining seven O-levels, and three A-levels.
+She is a cousin of Labour MP Graham Allen.

+At the University of Birmingham she graduated in Social Sciences and History in 1967.
+The same year she married Graham Barnes, an old school friend from Bilborough Grammar School, who later became an accountant and investment company director.
 They have two sons and one daughter.
 After briefly becoming a teacher, she worked as a freelance market research consultant.
+In the late 1960s she lived in Balham and Streatham.

 Political activity

 Having been a Labour voter, although never a member, when the Social Democratic Party was formed in 1981 Barnes and her husband joined it as founder members because they were opposed to the Labour Party's leftward move.
 She served on the Council for Social Democracy from 1982 as the delegate from Greenwich, and was an SDP candidate in Woolwich in the Inner London Education Authority elections in May 1986.